Tiles KPIs

 Definition

-For weight-based rates, Tile+ will use either the theoretical weight for lines without checkweighers or for giveaway sampling sessions.
-For production units with checkweighers, Tile+ will use the actual recorded weight.
+For weight-based cadences, Tile+ will either use the theoretical weight for lines without checkweighers or for sampling sessions of donations, or the actual weight recorded at production units using checkweighers.

 Calculation